If you’re worried about the indoor air quality in your Columbus home, HEPA filters are a easy method to enhance the air your household breathes.

 HEPA, or high-efficiency particulate air, is the top measure for air filtration.
 These filters are typically in use in medical settings, as they remove at least 99.97% of particles as small as 0.3 microns.
 These filters can remove microscopic pollutants from the air including mold, dust and pet dander.

 Due to their strong filtration performance, HEPA filters are thick and might restrict airflow in some home comfort systems.
-It’s critical to call a heating and cooling Expert like Service Experts Heating & Air Conditioning prior to installing one to avoid damage to your furnace.
+It’s critical to call a heating and cooling Expert like Stevenson Service Experts prior to installing one to avoid damage to your furnace.
 So, let’s go over whether or not you can add HEPA filters in your HVAC system.

 What Is a HEPA Filter and How Does It Filter Air?